bloominstituteoftechnology/CS-Build-Week-1/objectives/react-canvas-anim/README.md

 ## Objectives

-* Learn about double buffering and why they are useful
+* Learn about double buffering and why it is useful
 * Learn to integrate double-buffer animation into a React canvas app
 * Implement a React canvas app with animated canvas
 * Animate a pixel across the screen